-I think what you mean to ask is, is this about having skill, or having permission?
+I think what you mean to ask is, is this about having skill/ability, or having permission?

 The answer is that this is an isolated sentence in a language learning program.
 Absent any other clues, we should translate "kan" as "can".

-Strictly speaking, that means you are asking about skill, not permission, which in English would be (strictly speaking) "May she ride a bike?"
+Strictly speaking, that means you are asking about skill or ability, not permission, which in English would be (strictly speaking) "May she ride a bike?"

 "kan" means "can", "being able to", this means both having the skill AND being able to.